emiruz/adventofcode2025/README.md

 Notes:

-**Day 05** -- The SymPy version is orders of magnitudes slower than my line scan algorithm seemingly due to the slow -- or just unspecialised -- Union implementation in SymPy.
+**Day 05** -- The SymPy version is orders of magnitude slower than my line scan algorithm seemingly due to the slow -- or just unspecialised -- Union implementation in SymPy.